 Where: Blackburn.
 Community Clothing shop, 14-16 Lord St, BB2 1JX

-Thank you to our sponsors Aurifil Thread and Hobbycraft for helping to make this happen by providing thread, tools and wadding for the Community Quilt.
+Thank you also to our sponsors Aurifil Thread, Hobbycraft and Vlieseline for helping to make this happen by providing thread, tools and wadding for the Community Quilt.